Community-Data-Toolkits-Workshop/CDTW/travel.md

 This section is designed to provide you with comprehensive information on reaching our venue and designated hotel effortlessly!

-Whether you're arriving by air, rail, or road, we have curated essential details on the nearest airport, Go Train services, driving directions, and parking options to participate in the event.
+Whether you're arriving by air, rail, or road, we have curated essential details on the nearest airport, GO Transit services, driving directions, and parking options to participate in the event.

 ## Accomodations